 - When there are “enough” free clusters -which is dependent on the repository size- periodic defrag scans will shift the free clusters together into contiguous 4GB C-stripes that can be freed and returned to the pool (min of 4GB at a time, but this varies depending on the size of repository and UNMAP operation).

 - Depending on the number of unused storage blocks to be reclaimed and the size of repository, different goals and thresholds for the defrag scans will be set.

-The way TPVs work internally is often cause confusion for customers as UNMAP operations issued on the host are not always result in space being returned to the DDP.
+The way TPVs work internally is often a cause for confusion for customers as UNMAP operations issued on the host will not always result in space being returned to the DDP.